pzhg/hCNN/README.md

 See the following file as an example of utilizing this toolbox:
 >	`example_MNIST.m`

 Dataset used in this example is from [here](http://yann.lecun.com/exdb/mnist/).
+The MAT file is included in this project.

 See the following file as an example of utilization of Multiple channel (BLOB) layer and the insertion of SP Module:
 >	`example_MicroDoppler.m`

 Dataset used in this example is from [here](https://www.mathworks.com/help/phased/examples/pedestrian-and-bicyclist-classification-using-deep-learning.html?s_eid=PEP_16543).
 You can download the MAT file used in this example from [here](https://1drv.ms/u/s!Akr-loZjbPYVufFK8J6pAMtHi1fEyA?e=T6Vgss).

 # Toolbox Manual